 Actually, they might; he could talk about the humid weather and the ridiculous cost of living.
-Not that Silicon Valley would be any cheaper.
+Not that

 But even if it worked, he didn't want to find a new job.

 And besides, the things might follow him, even to California.
 Why not?
 He had no way of knowing what they might do.